 Though based on real site conditions and challenges, there is no expectation that any of the submitted proposals will be applied to the site.
 To view previous submissions

-and learn more about the competition format, visit the competition archives at uli.org/hines.
+and learn more about the competition format, visit the competition website.

-Midtown Miami Chosen as Site for 2020 Hines Student Competition
+Midtown Miami Chosen as Site for 2020 ULI Hines Student Competition

 An area in Midtown Miami, split between the Wynwood and Edgewater neighborhoods, will be the study site for the 18th annual ULI Hines Student Competition.
 The competition, which opened January 13, simulates an actual design, planning, and development scenario, and reflects Miami’s vision to reduce congestion and become more resilient by encouraging walkable neighborhoods around transit nodes.
 The Florida East Coast Railway bisects the study area, where students will evaluate the potential to create a thriving, mixed-use neighborhood around a commuter train station.
 The competition asks students to consider issues of housing affordability, sustainability, and resilience in their proposals.
 Read more